Key Takeaways

 Conclusion

-Consulting a healthcare provider is advisable before trying mouth taping, especially for individuals with existing health issues.
+Consulting a healthcare provider is advisable before giving mouth taping a try, especially for individuals with existing health issues.

 What Are the Primary Benefits of Mouth Taping?